Last update: 04.23.2019

+Strangely enough, the US servers gave us better speeds than those located nearby.
 Given the rather stark difference, it’s entirely possible that when you are in New York and connect to the US East server, the speeds will improve.
 After all, the closer you are to your VPN location, the higher the speeds you experience.

 A quick tip to improve the speed is to find a server that is not in too much demand.

 Speaking of servers, blackVPN operates a 27-strong server fleet spread across 17 countries around the world.

 While not in the ballpark of the top VPNs like NordVPN or ExpressVPN numbers-wise, blackVPN’s servers are all physical and company-owned.
 This is somewhat of a rarity in the industry and should provide greater speed and security, at least theoretically.

 blackVPN is available on the four major platforms, along with some extras:

 - Linux and routers (via setup guides)

 Until very recently, blackVPN didn’t have a mobile app.
 Now, there are apps for both Android and iOS, which you can download from the Google Play Store and Apple App Store, respectively.